Kansas City, Here's How To Reserve Your Spot In Line For A COVID-19 Vaccine

 The department recommends the general public use Vaccine Finder to find where they can receive the vaccine once it becomes available, though the public can’t use that tool to find a COVID-19 vaccine yet.

-Platte County says it will continue to update its website and social media pages when the vaccine becomes available to the general public.
+Platte County says it will continue to update its website with more vaccine information as the rollout progresses.

 The Cass County Health Department has created a survey to determine individual vaccine eligibility.
 Information from the survey will be used to notify residents when the vaccine becomes available to their tier, with instructions on how to schedule a vaccination appointment.

 The Kansas Department of Health and Environment is administering vaccines according to a five-phase plan that prioritizes certain populations based on public health risk and the state’s infrastructure needs.
 For example, health care workers, child care workers and teachers will all have access to the vaccine before the general public.

 Kansas currently is in Phase 2.
 The entire vaccination plan is available here.